-- 4.11 Adopted Council policy documents will be public and must be published on the Council's website. - 4.12 Adopted organisational policy documents will be published on appropriate organisational information channels and may be made public at the discretion of the Chief Executive Officer. - 4.13 The Audit and Risk Committee will be provided a report annually regarding the status of policies, including any new documents adopted in the last year and any documents that are outside their specified review periods.
+- 4.10 It is appropriate to periodically revoke policy instruments.
+Advice on revocations is to be provided by Administration to the relevant authority. - 4.11 Adopted Council policy documents will be public and must be published on the Council's website. - 4.12 Adopted organisational policy documents will be published on appropriate organisational information channels and may be made public at the discretion of the Chief Executive Officer.

-Key term or acronym Definition Administration Staff, processes and systems that make up the organisation which delivers services to the community under the guidance of Council.
-Council The elected body.
+Key term or acronym Definition Administration Council Staff, processes and systems that make up the organisation which delivers services to the community under the guidance of Council.
+The elected body.
 Council Policy Policy documents adopted by Council that: are legislatively required of Council (ie, mandatory), and/or apply to the City (not the organisation), and/or relate to elected members and/or the operations of Council, and/or are deemed to be of strategic importance by the Chief Executive Officer.
 Organisational Policy Policy documents adopted by the Senior Leadership Team that: are legislatively required of the organisation, and/or apply to the organisation, and/or relate to the operations of the organisation / staff only.
 Policy documents Relevant policy instruments that make policy statements.

 Policy instruments Policy instruments include legislation and regulations, international conventions, intergovernmental agreements and other legal instruments, strategies and plans, policies, procedures and similar documents, as well as tools used to implement policy positions (for example, fees and charges, permits, etc).
 Relevant Authority Council is the relevant authority for Council policies, strategies and plans.
 The Senior Leadership Team is the relevant authority for Organisational policies, procedures and plans.
 Strategy A strategy is a Council-endorsed, strategic document that defines Council's direction and objectives in a focus area.
 Strategies are primarily concerned with where we want to be in the future.
 They commonly contain policy statements and are, therefore, a type of policy instrument.